GSA/digitalgov.gov/content/news/2023/03/2023-03-24-who’s-your-website-manager.md

 ---
 date: 2023-03-24 09:58:00 -0500
-title: Who’s your website manager?
+title: "Who’s your website manager?"
-deck: Equity and accountability in federal website management
+deck: "Equity and accountability in federal website management"
-summary: The importance of HR and accountability to improving digital service delivery at federal agencies.
+summary: "The importance of HR and accountability to improving digital service delivery at federal agencies."
 # See all topics at https://digital.gov/topics
 topics:
   - governance